cyberbotics/webots-doc/reference/contactproperties.md

 - The `softCFM` field defines the soft *Constraint Force Mixing* used by ODE to manage local contacts joints.
 [WorldInfo](worldinfo.md) for a description of the CFM concept.

+- The `bumpSound`, `rollSound` and `slideSound` fields define the URLs to WAVE files that are used to render the sounds of contacts.
+These URLs are expressed relatively to the world or PROTO file containing the `ContactProperties` node.
+`bumpSound` is the sound produced by the impact of a collision.
+Its gain is modulated by the energy involved in the collision. `rollSound` is the sound produced by a rolling object.
+Its gain and pitch are modulated by the angular velocities of the bodies in contact. `slideSound` is the sound produced by the friction of a body sliding on another body.
+Its gain and pitch are modulated by the linear velocity of the contact surface.
+The formulas affecting the gain and pitch of these sounds were determinated empirically to produce fairly realistic sounds.
+They are subject to improvements.

 > **note**:
 The youBot robot is a good example of asymmetric coulombFriction and